svenssonjoel/lispBM/README.md

 4. 28-Bit signed/unsigned integers and (boxed) 32-Bit Float, Signed and Unsigned values.
 5. Arrays (in progress), string is an array.
 6. Compiles for, and runs on linux-x86 (builds 32bit library, runs on 32/64 bit).
 7. Compiles for, and runs on Zynq 7000.
+8. Compiles for, and runs on STM32f4.

 ## TODOs
 0. Explicit stack in eval.c to help GC do its job.